A Guide to Spain's Rental Registration Number

 How long does the NRA last for?

 The NRA doesn’t expire.
 However, you’ll need to complete an annual report to keep your listing compliant with the new Spanish Registro Único de Alquiler.
 This will include submitting a list of all rentals made during the registration period and proof that each rental was temporary.
 Failure to do so may result in suspension or revocation of the registration number.
-Contact us for more information, or if you want to join our Annual Reporting Service.
+Contact us for more information, or if you want to join our Annual NRA Reporting Service.

 Do I need an NRA if I rent out a room in my home?